dirkschumacher/transduceR/README.md

 # transduceR

-A small package that implements Clojure's [transducers](http://blog.cognitect.com/blog/2014/8/6/transducers-are-coming) in R. It also has lazy sequence to work with infinite collection of items.
+A small package that implements Clojure's [transducers](http://blog.cognitect.com/blog/2014/8/6/transducers-are-coming) in R. It also contains lazy sequences to work with infinite collection of items.
+I mainly implemented it as an exercise but it might make sense to create a package out of it.

 Transducers let you define functions like map and filter decoupled from the underlying list datastructure.
 If this is really usefl in R, I don´t quite know yet.

 This package is currently in a pre-alpha state (very limited documentation and tests) and feedback is very welcome.
+Also the public API is far from ready and probably not optimal.

 # Examples